 Follow one of the routes here and you are close to Levant Mine – a mine that was heavy with copper and tin and is still home to a restored engine powered by steam.
 A little further along, this place offers Botallack Mine.
 It was featured in the TV series Poldark.

 With so many dog-friendly places in Cornwall, is it any wonder millions of dog owners flock here every year and with seemingly countless holiday homes which allow pets you’ll be spoilt for choice.

-From Lands End to Bodmin, whatever your pleasure there are plenty of Cornwall dog friendly cottages.
+From Lands End to Bodmin, whatever your pleasure there are plenty of Cornwall holidays with dogs available to pick from.

 Want a swimming pool, spa, facilities for the kids all in an idyllic location dog friendly lodges in Cornwall may be the answer for you.